Oak Ridge Investments LLC Sells 847 Shares of Omnicell, Inc. (NASDAQ:OMCL)

-Oak Ridge Investments LLC lowered its holdings in Omnicell, Inc. (NASDAQ:OMCL) by 1.8% in the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
+Oak Ridge Investments LLC lessened its position in shares of Omnicell, Inc. (NASDAQ:OMCL) by 1.8% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 45,785 shares of the company’s stock after selling 847 shares during the quarter.
-Oak Ridge Investments LLC owned approximately 0.11% of Omnicell worth $6,795,000 at the end of the most recent reporting period.
+Oak Ridge Investments LLC owned about 0.11% of Omnicell worth $6,795,000 as of its most recent SEC filing.

-Several other large investors have also bought and sold shares of the company.
-Harvest Management LLC raised its holdings in shares of Omnicell by 10.0% in the 3rd quarter.
-Harvest Management LLC now owns 2,200 shares of the company’s stock valued at $327,000 after purchasing an additional 200 shares in the last quarter.
-Sawgrass Asset Management LLC raised its holdings in shares of Omnicell by 20.9% in the 3rd quarter.
-Sawgrass Asset Management LLC now owns 1,910 shares of the company’s stock valued at $284,000 after purchasing an additional 330 shares in the last quarter.
-Intrust Bank NA raised its holdings in shares of Omnicell by 21.4% in the 3rd quarter.
-Intrust Bank NA now owns 2,215 shares of the company’s stock valued at $329,000 after purchasing an additional 391 shares in the last quarter.
-Dupont Capital Management Corp raised its holdings in shares of Omnicell by 21.6% in the 3rd quarter.
-Dupont Capital Management Corp now owns 8,553 shares of the company’s stock valued at $1,270,000 after purchasing an additional 1,518 shares in the last quarter.
-Finally, Segall Bryant & Hamill LLC raised its holdings in shares of Omnicell by 10.6% in the 3rd quarter.
-Segall Bryant & Hamill LLC now owns 248,734 shares of the company’s stock valued at $36,911,000 after purchasing an additional 23,753 shares in the last quarter.
+A number of other large investors also recently added to or reduced their stakes in the business.
+Vanguard Group Inc. grew its position in Omnicell by 3.4% during the 2nd quarter.
+Vanguard Group Inc. now owns 4,661,303 shares of the company’s stock worth $705,954,000 after purchasing an additional 155,379 shares during the last quarter.
+Conestoga Capital Advisors LLC grew its position in Omnicell by 3.8% during the 3rd quarter.
+Conestoga Capital Advisors LLC now owns 1,502,425 shares of the company’s stock worth $223,005,000 after purchasing an additional 55,400 shares during the last quarter.
+State Street Corp grew its position in Omnicell by 3.6% during the 2nd quarter.
+State Street Corp now owns 1,356,046 shares of the company’s stock worth $205,373,000 after purchasing an additional 47,699 shares during the last quarter.
+Clearbridge Investments LLC grew its position in Omnicell by 31.6% during the 2nd quarter.
+Clearbridge Investments LLC now owns 1,086,808 shares of the company’s stock worth $164,597,000 after purchasing an additional 260,868 shares during the last quarter.
+Finally, Neuberger Berman Group LLC grew its position in Omnicell by 16.0% during the 2nd quarter.
+Neuberger Berman Group LLC now owns 1,066,047 shares of the company’s stock worth $161,453,000 after purchasing an additional 147,101 shares during the last quarter.

-In other news, CAO Joseph Brian Spears sold 38,585 shares of the company’s stock in a transaction on Tuesday, November 16th.
-The shares were sold at an average price of $180.36, for a total value of $6,959,190.60.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, EVP Dan S. Johnston sold 1,063 shares of the company’s stock in a transaction on Thursday, December 16th.
-The shares were sold at an average price of $176.88, for a total transaction of $188,023.44.
+In other news, EVP Dan S. Johnston sold 5,358 shares of the stock in a transaction dated Tuesday, November 2nd.
+The shares were sold at an average price of $180.00, for a total value of $964,440.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, EVP Dan S. Johnston sold 10,451 shares of the company’s stock in a transaction dated Tuesday, October 26th.
+The shares were sold at an average price of $170.00, for a total transaction of $1,776,670.00.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 65,153 shares of company stock worth $11,644,743.
-2.99% of the stock is owned by insiders.
+Insiders have sold 65,153 shares of company stock valued at $11,644,743 over the last 90 days.
+2.99% of the stock is currently owned by company insiders.

+Several analysts have weighed in on the stock.
+BTIG Research boosted their target price on shares of Omnicell from $210.00 to $220.00 and gave the stock a “buy” rating in a research report on Wednesday, December 1st.
+Wells Fargo & Company began coverage on shares of Omnicell in a report on Monday, December 6th.
+They issued an “overweight” rating and a $203.00 price objective on the stock.
+Zacks Investment Research downgraded shares of Omnicell from a “buy” rating to a “hold” rating and set a $184.00 price objective on the stock. in a report on Tuesday, November 2nd.
+Piper Sandler upped their price objective on shares of Omnicell from $188.00 to $211.00 and gave the company an “overweight” rating in a report on Wednesday, November 3rd.
+Finally, Craig Hallum upped their price objective on shares of Omnicell from $170.00 to $205.00 and gave the company a “buy” rating in a report on Wednesday, November 3rd.
+Two analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, Omnicell currently has an average rating of “Buy” and a consensus target price of $189.86.

 Omnicell Company Profile